G-U-T-S/Craptorio-2/README.md

 ## About the Game

 This game is built using TypeScript and is designed to run in web browsers.
-It aims to capture the essence of Factorio, but being a demake.
+It aims to capture the essence of Factorio, but being a demake, to run in all devices.

 ## Features